Northrop Grumman Corp

 USA

-Northrop Grumman Corp, headquartered in Falls Church, Virginia, designs, manufactures, and sells many weapon systems, including missiles and guided projectiles, electronic warfare systems, military aviation systems, ammunition, cybersecurity systems, and surveillance technologies.
-As of 2022, it is the world's fourth-largest military company, with $31.4 billion in annual revenue, 88% of which derives from its defense sector.
+Northrop Grumman Corp, headquartered in Falls Church, Va., designs, manufactures, and sells weapons systems, including missiles and guided projectiles, electronic warfare systems, ammunition, military aviation systems, cybersecurity systems, and surveillance technologies.
+As of 2022, it is the third-largest military contractor in the world.

 War Crimes Against Palestinian Civilians